-A locution is a form of private revelation, similar to an apparition, but rather than being seen a locution is heard or received internally.
+A locution is a private revelation heard or received internally.
 It is important to assure a locution is authentic before determining any recognition or significance.

 The Catechism of the Catholic Church (CCC) explains: